bdnorris/developer-diary/index.md

----
-layout: layout.njk
-title: Developer Diary
+# Developer Diary

----
+Do, learn, discover